isiahmeadows/mithril.js/design/future-utils.md

 - `newStream = StreamExtras.throttle(stream, ms)` - Emit the latest value only if it's been at least `ms` milliseconds since the last value has been sent from the returned stream.
 - `newStream = StreamExtras.cycle(ms, [...values])` - Cycle through `values`, emitting a value every `ms` milliseconds.
 - `newStream = StreamExtras.zip([...streams])` - Zip an array of streams into a stream of arrays, buffering values as necessary.
     - Note: this does *not* drop values.
 - `newStream = StreamExtras.from(object)` - Create a stream that wraps an iterable or an object with a `.subscribe` method.
 - `newStream = StreamExtras.range(start = 0, end, step = 1)` - Create a stream that emits a range of values.
 - `newStream = StreamExtras.toStream(value)` - Converts `value` to a stream if it's either an observable, a promise, an observable-like object (including Mithril streams with the redesign), a thenable, or just about anything else that could be considered async emitting from a single channel.
     - Note that only some things can be ended - notably promises and thenables can't.

 This can eventually include others, too, and is meant to be the catch-all kitchen sink of stream operators as long as they're reasonably useful and not too niche.
 It's not the main module because you generally don't need these (for example, `on` - event handlers are usually good enough, and attributes), but it's there in case you need at least some of them.

-## List transition API

-This is exposed under `mithril/transition-list` and depends on `mithril/list-diff` (for `TransitionKeyed` only) and `mithril/transition` (for both).

-- `m(TransitionKeyed, {in, out, event}, children)` - Define a keyed list of transitioned elements
-	- `in:` - Zero or more space-separated classes to toggle while transitioning inward.
-	- `out:` - Zero or more space-separated classes to toggle while transitioning outward.
-	- `event:` - The event name to listen for.
-By default, this watches for `"transitionend"`.
-	- `children:` - An array of zero or more keyed elements.

-- `m(TransitionFragment, {in, out, event}, children)` - Define an unkeyed list of transitioned elements
-	- `in:` - Zero or more space-separated classes to toggle while transitioning inward.
-	- `out:` - Zero or more space-separated classes to toggle while transitioning outward.
-	- `event:` - The event name to listen for.
-By default, this watches for `"transitionend"`.
-	- `children:` - A function taking a value and index and returning a keyed element.

-Notes:

-- The values in `children:` are fed to `m(Transition)` as appropriate.
-- Children are removed and re-added as applicable per the rules stated in `m(Transition)`.
-- Keys are removed from transitioned elements in `TransitionKeyed` and `TransitionFragment` children when they're actually rendered.
-- While an element is being animated out, if it's re-added without being removed, the `out` classes are simply removed, letting the animation reverse naturaly.
-- While an element is being animated out, if it's re-added and removed again during that process, those cancel each other out and the `out` classes are re-added.

-### Why?

-1. Animated lists aren't easy to get right.
-I'll leave it as an exercise for the reader to try this first. 😉

 ## Selector binding

 This is exposed under `mithril/select` and depends on `mithril/render`.

 - `close = select(root, selectors)` - Bind selectors from an element to a vnode tree and return an unsubscription function.
     - `root` - The root element to watch selectors on
     - `selectors` - A key/value map where keys are selector strings and values vnodes plugged straight into `render(elem, vnode)` as the second parameter.
     - `close()` - Stop observing changes and clear the selectors.
     - Note: this doesn't recursively observe through selected roots.
 This helps keep things sane.

 This uses `MutationObserver` with an appropriate mutation events fallback for IE (and falling back gracefully to doing nothing) to ensure that selectors do get rendered to when new elements are added matching them and have their trees removed when selectors no longer match an element.